ifa-ifa/Lunar-Tear/docs/Scripts.md

 ## Plugin integration

 Using a C/C++ plguin you can register custom bindings and call script functions from any thread.
 See the plugin section in the docs for more info.

-## Script loading

-This is more of a legacy thing, I don't reccomend it becuase its very hard, incompatible with other mods and takes a long time to correct the broken decompiler output.
-But if you want to load an entirly custom script just name it what you want and put it in the root directory of your mod.
-I really don't reccomend this, injection is a far superior method.